-- 1. Prepare a highly trained and competent work force. - 2.
-Demonstrate accountability for achieving the college mission. - 3.
-Provide relevant, quality programs and services. - 4.
-Expand access to educational opportunity and training through the use of technology. - 5.
-Acquire the financial resources necessary to achieve the college mission.
+- Prepare a trained and competent work force within a commitment to lifelong learning. - Support the Mission and Vision of the college by achieving a broad base of understanding and support as the preferred educational provider in the service region. - 3.
+Offer relevant, quality educational programs and services. - Expand access to educational opportunity and training through the use of technology. - Acquire the financial resources necessary to achieve the college mission. - 6.
+Formulate assessment processes for achieving the college mission.